standardrb/standard/README.md

 So please, give Standard Ruby a try.
-If you're like [these folks](#who-uses-standard-ruby), you'll soon realize that the value of a linter is using one at all and much less the particulars of how it's configured.
+If you're like [these folks](#who-uses-standard-ruby), you'll soon realize that the value of a linter is in using one at all and not in the particulars of how it's configured.

 ## Usage